OccuHelp/website/README.md

-#This is the root website for OccuHelp, LLC
+# This is the official website for OccuHelp, LLC

+OccuHelp is an electronic records keeping system for industrial and occupational health needs.
+The tools OccuHelp provides range from risk analysis, injury prevention, medical records documenting, and clinic operational support.